UK tax authority warns Northern businesses to prepare for no-deal Brexit

 Finally, HMRC says that businesses should contact hauliers or whatever organisation moves their goods to establish if those companies can make safety and security declarations for them, or if the Northern businesses need to make those declarations themselves.

-The letter acknowledges that UK premier Theresa May has negotiated a withdrawal agreement with the EU designed to ensure a smooth withdrawal in March.
+The letter acknowledges that Mrs May has negotiated a withdrawal agreement with the EU designed to ensure a smooth withdrawal in March.